 Have you tried my Instant Pot chicken and rice recipe yet?
 It’s been a runaway hit and it’s not too difficult to figure out why.
 Who doesn’t love an easy recipe that you can throw together in an Instant Pot and then walk away while it does its thing?
 You guys.
 This recipe is every bit as easy, but the even better news is that it’s every bit as delicious.
-Tender chunks of chicken, carrots and celery are enveloped in a creamy, gravy-like sauce and cozy up to plump parsley dumplings for a dish that will leave you licking the bowl clean.
+Tender shredded chicken, carrots and celery are enveloped in a creamy, gravy-like sauce and cozy up to plump parsley dumplings for a dish that will leave you licking the bowl clean.
+There are other chicken and dumplings Instant Pot recipe versions out there, but they are no match for this one, my friend.

 Take a peek at those dumplings.
 You’ll notice flecks of green in them.
 That, my friends, is parsley.
 I incorporate freshly-snipped parsley into the dry ingredients of my dumplings.
 It results in a dumpling with a light and flavorful taste profile that is probably unlike others you’ve tried.
-Another secret to this recipe’s success is that the chicken breast is cut into bite-sized pieces prior to the cooking cycle.
-Doing so yields chunks of chicken that are almost melt-in-your-mouth tender.
-I can only speak for myself here, but any Instant Pot chicken and dumplings recipe that boasts light and flavorful dumplings together with melt-in-your-mouth bites of chicken is an Instant Pot chicken and dumplings recipe worth trying.
+I’ve also tried this recipe using cilantro in place of the parsley.
+Doing so adds a slightly herbal taste but it’s equally good.
+If you don’t have parsley on hand, you can try cilantro.
+I can only speak for myself here, but any chicken and dumplings Instant Pot recipe that boasts light and flavorful dumplings is an chicken and dumplings Instant Pot recipe worth trying.
 Am I right?

 Another thing to love about this dish is that it is crazy quick to prepare.
 Depending upon how long it takes your Instant Pot to come to pressure, you can probably have this on the table in about forty minutes, so it’s perfect for busy weeknights.
 Or busy weekend nights.
 Or lazy, all-the-time-in-the-world weeknights for that matter.
 It’s really just a super yummy dinner recipe for any night of the week.